 Raymond Hu - Selected Writing for Core77

 Starting in late 2010, Core77, a longtime design magazine & resource, shifted towards a more structured web publishing model in order to keep pace with the increasingly competitive blogosphere.
-I joined the editorial team shortly thereafter and have written well over 1,000 posts since then—this is a selection of my very best.
+I joined the editorial team shortly thereafter and wrote well over 1,000 posts between March 2011 and December 2014—this is a selection of my very best.

 As Managing Editor, my role primarily entailed overseeing day-to-day publishing operations, ensuring editorial quality and consistency from copy to art direction.
 My latest posts can be found on my author page and author archive at Core77, but (NB) these pages may not display properly due to technical issues beyond my control.

 Links open in new window/tab